 What You’ll See: rooms on the first floor of the White House, including the famous East Room, State Dining Room, and Blue Room, complete with famous American artwork including portraits of Presidents and First Ladies, modern American art, and decorative art and furniture purchased over the past two centuries.

 How to Get Tickets: For American citizens, you contact your member of Congress (both House and Senate members can put in your request for you).
-Go to their websites, and they will have either an online form for assistance or you can email them.
+Go to their websites, and they will have either an online form of assistance or you can email them.
 They can also assist with tickets for the US Capitol, Library of Congress, as well as events you may be interested in.

-For non US Citizens, you apply through your country’s embassy.
+For non-US Citizens, you apply through your country’s embassy.

 You can submit your request up to six months in advance, but don’t wait too late as they don’t take requests if your visit is closer than 3 weeks.
 Allow a few days of emailing back and forth with your representative’s staff to submit the documentation needed.
 You’ll submit the names of the people going, along with some basic information that the Secret Service will use to perform background checks.
 Please note that you cannot change who is going once you’ve submitted.
 My mother ended up being unable to come out to DC, and I couldn’t bring anyone else instead.
 We were also told the following by Senator Lankford’s office when we applied: